srinivasAarth/itnowinc/README.md

 ### Conclusion

-I have no idea where im going to select or not, but literally stuct at openWeatherAPI , when i make a request it always saing unotherised
+I have no idea where im going to select or not, but literally stucked at openWeatherAPI APIKEY activation , when i make a request it always saing unotherised
-But if i have do a more time, I would just do like this project https://github.com/srinivasAarth/panorbit_test
+But if i do have a more time, I would just do like this project https://github.com/srinivasAarth/panorbit_test